-Cascading style-sheets (CSS) is a language that allows to stylize and format HTML documents.
-A CSS program is a sequence of CSS rules, where each rule contains a selector and an assignment.
-The selector decides which nodes are affected by the rule and the assignment is responsible for updating the selected nodes.
-The following is a typical CSS rule: div p { word-spacing:30px; }.
-In this case div p is the selector while word-spacing: 30px is the assignment.
-This rule sets the attribute word-spacing to 30px for every p node inside a div node.
-We call C(H) be the updated HTML resulting from applying a CSS program C to an HTML document H. In [23] CSS programs are analyzed using tree logic.
+In [19] CSS programs are analyzed using tree logic.
 For example one can check whether given a CSS program C, there doesn't exists an HTML document H such that C(H) contains a node n for which the attributes color and background-color both have value black.
 This property ensures that black text is never written on a black background, causing the text not to be readable.
-Ideally one would want to check that color and background-color never have the same value, but, since tree logic explicitly models the alphabet, the corresponding formula would be too large.
+Ideally one would want to check that color and background-color never have the same value, but, since tree logic explicitly model the alphabet, the corresponding formula would be too large.
 By modelling CSS programs as symbolic tree transducers we can overcome this limitation.
-This analysis relies on the alphabet being symbolic, and we plan on extending FAST with primitives for simplifying CSS modelling.
+This analysis clearly relies on the alphabet being symbolic, and we plan on extending FAST with primitives for representing CSS programs.